Router Login

 What routers use 192.168.1.1?

 TP-Link, ASUS, D-Link, Netgear and Linksys.
-Many ISP routers in Europe and Asia also use this address.
+Also many ISP-supplied routers in Europe and Asia.
+It's the most common router address worldwide.

 192.168.1.1 is not loading - what do I do?

 Usually `admin` / `admin`.
-Check the sticker on your router for the exact credentials.
+Netgear uses `admin` / `password`.
+D-Link often has no password.
+Check the sticker on your router.

 Can I access 192.168.1.1 from outside my home?